teslaCA/TDS_TestPackageConverter/README.md

 A lot of the same commands can be used for the new to legacy format.
 This command allows one to convert a new test package format XML to the legacy XML format.

-`java -jar tds-test-package-converter-0.0.1-SNAPSHOT.jar convert-to-new handScoreTestNew.xml handScoreTestLegacy.xml`
+`java -jar tds-test-package-converter-0.0.1-SNAPSHOT.jar convert-from-new handScoreTestNew.xml handScoreTestLegacy.xml`